 The SHMS Spiritual Formation Program assists men seeking to do God’s will as people of faith who recognize their limitations and the limitless quality of God’s grace.
 For such persons, the process of conversion is ongoing and rooted in hope and confidence that what cannot possibly be accomplished on one’s own is entirely possible with God.
 “The whole training of the students should have as its object to make them true shepherds of souls after the example of our Lord Jesus Christ, teacher, priest and shepherd” (Decree on Priestly Formation, no. 4).
 The spiritual program assists them in growing in their relationship with Christ who infuses their hearts with his love.

 An essential element in the formation of a candidate for the priesthood is leadership.
-With the context of the Master of Divinity program the students are formed in the image in the Christ the Good Shepherd who leads the sheep in the light of truth.
+Within the context of the Master of Divinity program the students are formed in the image in the Christ the Good Shepherd who leads the sheep in the light of truth.
 This formation occurs through course work, formation sessions, field education, and parish internships.
-Growth in affective maturity, a deeply integrated sense of self, knowledge of appropriate boundaries, and well developed life of virtue are among the essential foundations for effective pastoral leadership.
-These foundational elements are developed and formed through the Human Formation program, the details of which can be found in the Human Formation Handbook.
+Growth in affective maturity, a deeply integrated sense of self, knowledge of appropriate boundaries, and a well-developed life of virtue are among the essential foundations for effective pastoral leadership.
+These foundational elements are developed and formed through the Human Formation program, the details of which can be found in the Seminarian Handbook.

 Sacred Heart Major Seminary, located as it is in the heart of a large urban archdiocese, is an ideal place for the education and formation of men for the priesthood.
 It is in immediate proximity to the poor and the hub of a metropolitan area rich in a diversity of cultures.
 The seminary is an active participant in the social, political, economic and religious processes that affect the entire State of Michigan and much of Midwestern America.
 The entire metropolis inner city, including urban, suburban and rural, becomes the living laboratory in which the student learns.